apache/shenyu-website/content/en/projects/shenyu/monitor-plugin/index.md

 ## Metrics Detail

-* All JVM，thread，memory，and other related infomation will be made event tracking，you can add a JVM module in the Granfana' panel, and it will be fully displayed, please refer to： https://github.com/prometheus/jmx_exporter
+* All JVM，thread，memory，and other related information will be made event tracking，you can add a JVM module in the Grafana' panel, and it will be fully displayed, please refer to： https://github.com/prometheus/jmx_exporter

 * There are also the following custom `metrics`